Kamal-Singh22/Count-Subarrays-With-Given-XOR/README.md

 We use a HashMap to store the frequency of each prefix XOR.

-If prefix XOR ^ target exists in the map, it means a subarray ending at current index has XOR = target.
+If prefix XOR ^ target exists in the map, it means a subarray ending at current index has XOR = target...